Radio 4’s Word of Mouth did a whole half hour on journalese, in which I barely plugged the book at all.

 Where are market towns always “bustling” and villages “sleepy”?

-read some of the funny bits, see what people are saying or just take my word for it that it’s a “must read laugh-a-minute page-turner” and buy it from Waterstones, or The Book Depository, or your local bookshop.
-Or, you know, order it from Amazon .
+You can read some of the funny bits, see what people are saying or just take my word for it that it’s a “must read laugh-a-minute page-turner” and buy it from Waterstones, or The Book Depository, or your local bookshop.
+Or, you know, order it from Amazon.

-reviews , and concludes that you should buy it, and I should write a second edition.
+Matthew Engel reviews Romps for the FT, and concludes that you should buy it, and I should write a second edition.
 Hard to argue.
-Romps for the FT

 Ever wondered how political scandals progress?
 All is revealed: